About the Club

 Parents play a key role in supporting literacy growth, even after their children learn to read on their own.
 Here are a few tips and resources to keep kids reading at all ages.

-- Join an online reading club: Studies suggest reading clubs are an effective tool to prevent learning loss and improve children’s reading performance.
+- Join a reading club: Studies suggest that reading clubs are an effective tool to prevent learning loss and improve children’s reading performance.
 The TD Summer Reading Club is the biggest bilingual reading club in Canada, and it’s free to join.
-You can participate online starting in mid-June.

 - Connect kids with a book series: Sometimes all it takes is one special book series to spark a love of reading in a child.
 Ask your local librarian or check out popular recommendations online.